-During the consultation process, people have expressed keen interest in the proposed subproject.
-The local people are expecting a good road to be developed and are aware of the upcoming work.
-People, in general, were aware about the benefits of the sub-project in terms of reduction in travel time and fuel cost.
-There will be an improvement in the air quality and a reduction in noise levels when the sub-project is completed.
+During the consultation process people have expressed keen interest in the proposed sub-project.
+People, in general, were very enthusiastic about the benefits of the sub-project in terms of reduction in travel time and fuel cost.
 The major problems faced by people are related to the dilapidated condition of the existing road.
 In the time of emergency, like accidents, fast commutation is very difficult and sometimes impossible.
 People are ready to extend all types of support during the execution of the sub-project as their major difficulties will overcome after completion of the sub-project.
 They requested to provide retaining walls etc along the hills which EA cuts during execution.
+The sub-project during the construction stage will generate employment opportunities for local people and the people are aware of this fact.